MongoDB Two Phase Commit

 Important

 Answer: The documentation is NOT a definitive design on two-phase commits.
-And, the key thing to remember here is in reality two-phase commits are technically impossible in MongoDB and I would suggest you get an ACID tech if you want to perform them.
+The key thing to remember is that, in reality, two-phase commits are technically impossible in MongoDB.
+I would suggest getting an ACID technology if you want to perform them.

 So, in this tutorial, we have learned about the “MongoDB two-phase commit” and we have covered this with an example.